richeyward/richeyward.github.io/content/posts/digitron/mhrd/05-registers_&_memory/index.md

  regout.out -> out;
 ```

-Designed unlocked: RAM64K16B
+This design unlocks RAM64K16B, which provides a significant amount of memory.

+---

 ## Conclusion

-Having the registers and RAM components unlocked is a big step towards our goal of building a simple computer.
-The component last unlocked gives 64k (65535) bytes of memory to play with which when you're programming at such a low level can be massive.
-Registers also also a vital component of a CPU.
+Unlocking registers and RAM components marks a major milestone towards building a simple computer.
+With 64K (65535) bytes of memory, we can handle larger and more complex data
+processing tasks.
+Registers are essential for CPU operations, while RAM provides the necessary storage for more extensive computations.